macformula/racecar/docs/docs/firmware/project-structure/index.md

 ## Prepare the project folder

-All projects are stored under the `projects/` directory.
-They can be grouped into subfolders.
-For example, all demo projects are stored under `projects/Demo` and all EV5 firmware projects are in `projects/EV5`.
+All projects are stored under the `projects/` directory, with each project organized in its own folder.
+Projects can also be grouped into subfolders for better organization.
+For example, the `FrontController` project is stored at `projects/FrontController/`, while demo projects can be grouped under `projects/Demo/`, such as the `Blink` project stored at `projects/Demo/Blink/`.

 1. Create a new folder to hold the project at `projects/MyBlink`.